steven0lisa/mcp-excel-db/README.md

 SELECT a.*, b.rating
 FROM products AS a
 INNER JOIN suppliers AS b ON a.supplier_id = b.id;

+-- CROSS JOIN between worksheets (Cartesian product) SELECT a.name, b.category
+FROM Sheet1 AS a
+CROSS JOIN Sheet2 AS b;
 ```

 ### String Functions